Step-growth polymerization: Quantitative aspects

 where N_{B} is the number of monofunction molecules added.
-The coefficient of 2 in front of N_{B} is require since one B molecule has the same quantitative effect as one excess B-B molecule.
+The coefficient of 2 in front of N_{B} is required since one B molecule has the same quantitative effect as one excess B-B molecule.

 Multi-chain polymerization

-A monomer with functionality 3 has 3 functional groups which participate in the polymerization.
+A monomer with functionality 3 has 3 functional groups that participate in the polymerization.
 This will introduce branching in a polymer and may ultimately form a cross-linked macrostructure.
 The point at which this three-dimensional 3D network is formed is known as the gel point, signaled by an abrupt change in viscosity.

 A more general functionality factor f_{av} is defined for multi-chain polymerization, as the average number of functional groups present per monomer unit.
 For a system containing N_{0} molecules initially and equivalent numbers of two function groups A and B, the total number of functional groups is N_{0}f_{av}.